-1) I can develop criteria to justify personal points of view, becoming receptive to alternative aesthetic and artistic choices.
+1) I can develop an advanced set of criteria to justify personal points of view, becoming receptive to more sophisticated alternative aesthetic and artistic choices.

 Benchmark 2: Students articulate and justify personal aesthetic criteria for critiquing dramatic texts and events that compare perceived artistic intent with the final aesthetic achievement.